jmettraux/eurotrash/src/taa__tactics.md

 Each ranged weapon has an optimal range.
 One has to take care to engage it at this range.

 The moral effect of ranged weapons is a function of its material effect; if it lacks effectiveness, it will encourage the fighting will of the enemy.

+The moral effect of ranged weapons is amplified if their action is concentrated in time and space, and if it is triggered by surprise.

+Ranged weapons fire should aim at destroying the enemy, or at destroying materials and cover.
+If the means are lacking, in many cases, forcing the enemy to take cover or hindering his use of his weapons may be sufficient.

+Purely harassing fires have poor value and are only efficient if they save the time dictated by the situation.

+Triggered at a determined point in time, a fire should either facilitate a given action of ours, either crush the enemy during the decisive phase of the combat, either stop him in his advance.
+Exceptionally, only delaying the adversary will have to do.

+Outside of the strictly delineated frame of the acion, the fire should be triggered only if the enemy offers a favourable target, so that one may destroy it with a surprise fire.